arbor-sim/arbor/doc/tutorial/calcium_stdp_curve.rst

 ---------

-In this tutorial, the neuron model itself is simple with only passive (leaky) membrane dynamics, and it receives regular synaptic current input in one arbitrary chosen control volume (CV) to trigger regular spikes.
+In this tutorial, the neuron model itself is simple with only passive (leaky) membrane dynamics and it receives regular synaptic current input in one arbitrary chosen control volume (CV) to trigger regular spikes.

-First we import some required modules:
+First, we import some required modules:

 .. literalinclude:: ../../python/example/calcium_stdp.py
    :language: python
-   :lines: 13-15
+   :lines: 13-17

-Next we set the simulation parameters in order to reproduce the plasticity curve:
+Next, we set the simulation parameters in order to reproduce the plasticity curve:

 .. literalinclude:: ../../python/example/calcium_stdp.py
    :language: python
-   :lines: 20-40
+   :lines: 19-41

-The time lag resolution, together with the maximum time lag, determine the number of cases we want to simulate.
+The time lag resolution, together with the maximum time lag, determines the number of cases we want to simulate.
 For each such case, however, we need to run many simulations in order to get a statistically meaningful result.
 The number of simulations per case is given by the ensemble size and the initial conditions.
-In our case, we have two inital states, :math:`\rho(0)=0` and :math:`\rho(0)=1`, and for each initial state we want to run :math:`100` simulations.
+In our case, we have two initial states, :math:`\rho(0)=0` and :math:`\rho(0)=1`, and for each initial state we want to run :math:`100` simulations.
 We note, that the stochastic synapse mechanism does not alter the state of the cell, but couples one-way only by reacting to spikes.
 Therefore, we